hyperledger/iroha-2-docs/src/guide/javascript.md

 )
 ```

-Which is then wrapped in a transaction and submitted to the peer as in the
+Which is then wrapped in a transaction and submitted to the peer the same
-previous section.
+way as in the previous section when we registered a domain.

 ## 5. Registering and minting assets

 Now we must talk a little about assets.
 Iroha has been built with few
 underlying assumptions about what the assets need to be.

-The assets can be
-fungible (every £1 is exactly the same as every other £1), or non-fungible
+The assets can be fungible (every £1 is exactly the same as every other
-(a £1 bill signed by the Queen of Hearts is not the same as a £1 bill
+£1), or non-fungible (a £1 bill signed by the Queen of Hearts is not the
-signed by the King of Spades), mintable (you can make more of them) and
+same as a £1 bill signed by the King of Spades), mintable (you can make
-non-mintable (you can only specify their initial quantity in the genesis
+more of them) and non-mintable (you can only specify their initial quantity
-block).
+in the genesis block).

 Additionally, the assets have different underlying value types.

-Specifically, we have `AssetValueType::Quantity` which is effectively an
+Specifically, we have `AssetValueType.Quantity`, which is effectively an
-unsigned 32-bit integer, a `BigQuantity` that is an unsigned 128-bit
+unsigned 32-bit integer, a `BigQuantity`, which is an unsigned 128-bit
-integer, which is enough to trade all possible IPV6 addresses, and quite
-possibly individual grains of sand on the surface of the earth, as well as
-`Fixed`, which is a positive (though signed) 64-bit fixed-precision number
+integer, and `Fixed`, which is a positive (though signed) 64-bit
-with nine significant digits after the decimal point.
-It doesn't quite use
+fixed-precision number with nine significant digits after the decimal
-binary-coded decimals for performance reasons.
-All three types can be
-registered as either **mintable** or **non-mintable**.
+point.
+All three types can be registered as either **mintable** or
+**non-mintable**.

 In JS, you can create a new asset with the following construction: